MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 ## Compare external access and guest access

 The following tables show the differences between using external access and guests.
-In both cases, people outside your organization are identified to your users as being external.

 ### Things your users can do